Langley, Essex: Village amenities

 The Upper Green contains the newly erected "Langley Village Hall and Community Centre" from 2021.

 The only remaining public house, "The Bull", is located on Bull Lane at the Lower Green.

-The village's 12th century, Grade 2 Listed, Church of England parish church, "St John the Evangelist" is located at The Causeway, Langley Upper Green.
+The village's 12th century, Grade II listed, Church of England parish church, "St John the Evangelist" is located at The Causeway, Langley Upper Green.
 Its western tower was added in the 14th century and chancel in the 16th century.
 It stands at around 450 feet above sea level.
 It was re-opened in 1885 after thorough restorations.

 Facing onto the Upper Green at Bull Lane is the Langley Baptist Church.
 The building dates from 1828, after the formation of a baptist group by villagers in 1826.

 The village has an active Women's Institute (the WI).

 The parish is home to varied business units, a Rally school and a popular tea-room.

 The upper green is a good size for Cricket matches and has a cricket pitch marked on it.

 The nearest shop is in Clavering and the nearest supermarkets are in Saffron Walden and Royston.
 The local doctors surgeries and pharmacies are in Newport.
 The local post office is at Clavering.

 The nearest railway station is Audley End with links to Cambridge, and London and Stansted airport via Bishop's Stortford.

 There is no regular public transport.

-Events Calendar

 The village is known for its popular (locally organised through volunteers and parish council) "Langley Village Fete" held on the August Bank Holiday each year on the Upper Green and in the Village Hall.